MerchantPug/apugli-docs/docs/types/power_types/modify_enchantment_damage_taken.md

 [Power Type](../power_types.md).

-Modifies how much melee damage the entity that has the power deals based on how many levels of enchantments the entity has.
+Modifies how much melee damage the entity that has the power takes based on how many levels of enchantments the attacker has.

 Type ID: `apugli:modify_enchantment_damage_taken`